Edwardjykim/kickstarter-analysis/README.md

 # kickstarter-analysis
-domo on how to use github
+dmo on how to use github